 The associate degree culminates with an internship experience where students gain industry experience which assists in their preparation for future careers.
 Students may engage in the internship experience at hotels, restaurants, country clubs, resorts, casinos, spas and workplace dining venues, and sites may be local, national or international if specific requirements are met.

 Upon graduation, graduates of the program have the opportunity to gain employment in the food service industry or to further their education by continuing on to a Bachelor of Science degree program.

-Graduates of the Culinary Arts associate degree program are eligible, or may apply, for entrance into the following Bachelor of Science degree programs: Culinary Arts; Culinary Arts and Food Service Management; Culinary Science & Product Development; Applied Food Science, Innovation and Technology; Culinary Nutrition; Food & Beverage Entrepreneurship or Business Studies.
+Graduates of the Culinary Arts associate degree program are eligible, or may apply, for entrance into the following Bachelor of Science degree programs: Culinary Arts, Food & Beverage Industry Management, Culinary Science & Product Development, Applied Food Science (Charlotte campus only), Culinary Nutrition, Food & Beverage Entrepreneurship or Business Studies.
 Certain requirements pertain to each of these bachelor degree programs, which are noted in their respective program descriptions.

 A two-year program leading to an associate degree

 |CUL1100||Introduction to Culinary Skills and Techniques||3|